The Stourhead bronzed Leopard 'Candelabriums'

 Thomas Chippendale II (1749 -1822)

-One of a set of four bronzed limewood standard lamps, by Thomas Chippendale the Younger (1749-1822) London 1802.
-Commissioned for the anterooms adjacent to the Picture Gallery and the Library at Stourhead by Sir Richard Colt Hoare.
+A set of four bronzed limewood standard lamps, by Thomas Chippendale the Younger (1749-1822) London 1802, Commissioned for the anterooms adjacent to the Picture Gallery and the Library at Stourhead by Sir Richard Colt Hoare.
 Converted to electricity, now with a glass hurricane shade.
 With a leaf carved socket holder and waisted leaf carved dished top continuing to a fluted column and leopard monopodia, raised on a plinth base.

-Supplied by Thomas Chippendale the Younger (1749-1822) London 1802.
-Commissioned for the anterooms adjacent to the Picture Gallery and the Library by Sir Richard Colt Hoare.
-Given to the National Trust along with Stourhead House, its grounds, and the rest of the contents by Sir Henry Hugh Arthur Hoare, 6th Bt (1865 – 1947) in 1946.
+Supplied by Thomas Chippendale the Younger (1749-1822) London 1802, Commissioned for the anterooms adjacent to the Picture Gallery and the Library by Sir Richard Colt Hoare.
+The house and contents given to the National Trust in 1946 by Sir Henry Hoare (d.1947)

 Makers and roles